 The ambient air quality monitoring stations were selected to represent core, buffer zone area.
 The rationale has been based on the guidelines stipulated by MoEF&CC, consent letter of SPCB, as well as other statutory requirements.

 2.2 Water sampling stations

-The Water sampling stations were selected for mine sump water, drinking water supply, well/ Hand pump water also surface water samples.
+The Water sampling stations were selected for mine sump water.

 2.3 Noise level monitoring locations